 A student may be allowed an extended time accommodation beyond the unit testing time up to the end of the school day to complete a unit ONLY IF this accommodation is listed in his or her IEP or 504 plan (or EL plan).
 It is highly recommended these students be scheduled to test in a separate setting.
-Refer to Appendix C for state policy.
-A student may be on a different testing schedule from other students because of this accommodation, as long as testing is completed within the testing window (in addition, each unit must be completed on the day on which it begins).
+Refer to Appendix C. A student may be on a different testing schedule from other students because of this accommodation, as long as testing is completed within the testing window (in addition, each unit must be completed on the day on which it begins).

-When establishing a testing schedule, School Test Coordinators should account for students with extended time accommodations and consult with the Technology Coordinator regarding proctor caching requirements for devices used in the separate setting.
+When establishing a testing schedule, School Test Coordinators should account for students with extended time accommodations.